-Regulated activity Regulation Treatment of disease, disorder or injury Regulation 17 HSCA (RA) Regulations 2014 Good governance Managers did not receive sufficient up to date information to have oversight of specific performance areas.
-Regulation 17 (1) (2) (a)
+Regulated activity Regulation Treatment of disease, disorder or injury Regulation 17 HSCA (RA) Regulations 2014 Good governance The service did not have a plan to reduce waiting times to within the 18-week target.
+Managers did not receive sufficient up to date information to have oversight of specific performance areas.
+Regulation 17.
+(1) (2) (a) (b)